AVS-Memer/MathLibraryJS/README.md

 </table>
 <hr>
 <h2>Side Class (Inherits from Line)</h2>
-The Side class is an Object Class given to lines that form the sides of a polygon.
+<p>The Side class is an Object Class given to lines that form the sides of a polygon.</p>

 <table>
   <tr>